anoma/juvix/docs/README.md

 We will refer to the *erased* part of the theory when the variable resource
 $\sigma$ is zero in the type judgement ; otherwise, we are in the *present* segment of the theory.
-Another way to refer to this distinction is that no computation is required in the $\sigma$ zero case.
-Otherwise, the judgement possess *computation content*.
+Another way to refer to this distinction is that no computation is required in the $\sigma$ zero theory.
+Otherwise, we say that the judgement possess *computation content*.

 **Contexts** The context in which a term is judged is fundamental to determine